 Jenni recalls, “It wasn’t so much that I discovered my love of painting and drawing as I remember now, I just never thought I had any talent to even attempt to do anything more substantial.
 My defining moment came whilst walking back home from an oil painting class in our local hall in Empire Bay on the central coast and thinking wow I can paint! and I dabbled with the thought “I could be an artist” I had only just painted my first painting and I knew nothing accept I absolutely loved it!”

-After the birth of my two daughters, I took Folk-art Classes in Singleton and I knew then I needed to go and do formal training, that’s when I completed my Cert II & III in Fine Art & Contemporary Craft at Tafe.
-This taught me all the foundations of drawing and playing around with different mediums and styles.
+After the birth of her two daughters, Jenni took Folk-art Classes in Singleton and then knew she wanted to go and do formal training to gain confidence, that’s when she completed Cert II & III in Fine Art & Contemporary Craft at Tafe.
+“This taught me the foundations of drawing and playing around with different mediums and styles,” said Jenni.

-My creative process comes from a feeling when I look at these subjects, my mind starts to envision how it could look, I usually paint from photos or real life as in plein air or still life.
-Or when I bake and I see all the texture and colours, there is never ending inspiration in these subjects….it’s life and it is a part of us all.
-You can’t live without food!
+Jenni’s creative process starts with feelings that she gains from the observation of these subjects.
+Then her mind starts to envision how it could look, usually painting from still life, photos or real life as in plein air.
+As passionately described by Jenni, “When I bake the texture and colours consume me - there is never ending inspiration from these subjects.
+It’s life and it is a part of us all."

 “You can’t live without food!”